alexlave100/Mailio/README.md

 #### If running the solution locally:
-The local.settings.json must also be added and configured.
+The local.settings.json is .gitignored and must also be added and configured.
 The 'AzureWebJobsStorage' key value must be set to 'true' and the 'AzureWebJobsSendGridApiKey' must contain a valid Api key.
 ## Example:
     {
         "IsEncrypted": false,